avocadoboi/avo/README.md

   {
     // Here you can create your views, set up your theme and initialize other things.
 The purpose of having
     // this method is that resources like the window connected to the GUI and the drawing context used
-    // for example to create text are created and can be used.
+    // for example to create text have been created and can be used.
 This method has no default implementation.
   }
   void handleSizeChange() override
   {
     // This is called when the GUI has changed size due to window resizing.
-This method has no
+This method has no default
-    // default implementation.
-Note that this method belongs to the View class (which AvoGUI::GUI
+    // implementation.
+Note that this method belongs to the View class (which AvoGUI::GUI inherits) and can
-    // inherits) and can be implemented on any view.
+    // be implemented on any view.
   }

   //------------------------------